 Awardees are required to complete the following:

-- Four interviews with faculty from 2-year or 4-year colleges and universities that are in STEM fields AND/OR individuals who work in STEM industry.
+- Two interviews with faculty from 2-year or 4-year colleges and universities that are in STEM fields AND/OR individuals who work in STEM industry.

 - Awardees must inform NCSG of any changes in contact information including email, phone, or address.